-Call to boost minority groups in sport
+Race Council Cymru call to boost grass roots sports

 Race Council Cymru (RCC) said the body responsible for participation, Sport Wales, should engage more with grassroots organisations.

-Sport Wales said a £540,000 programme has supported community groups and trained 150 new volunteers.
+Sport Wales said a £540,000 programme had supported community groups and trained 150 new volunteers.

-But it accepted that more needs to be done.
+But it accepted that more needed to be done.

-Sport Wales said it does not have enough of a sample size from surveys on BME participation among adults.

-Its research in 2015 showed a complex picture with a "stubborn inequality" still existing - Asian men participate more in sport than white men, but Asian women far less than white counterparts.
+Its research in 2015 showed a complex picture with a "stubborn inequality" still existing; Asian men participate more in sport than white men, but Asian women far less than white counterparts.

-It also surveyed school pupils and found half of black children were "hooked on sport" compared to 36% Asian and less than half white.
+It also surveyed school pupils and found half of black children were "hooked on sport" compared with 36% Asian and fewer than half of white children.

-RCC, which represents more than 30 Welsh grassroots organisations, said funding needs to be more widely available.
+RCC, which represents more than 30 Welsh grassroots organisations, said funding needed to be more widely available.

-Chief executive Uzo Iwobi said: "I think they've done a number of programmes that have worked in parts of the country but not overall.
+Chief executive Uzo Iwobi said: "I think they've done a number of programmes that have worked in parts of the country, but not overall.

 "I think we need to think again about how we engage because there's this concept of trying to fix people, of trying to provide solutions without people."